 Discover how to reach your weight goal.
 This at-home blood and saliva test provides insights by measuring key biomarkers associated with weight management.
 Results include a personalized health plan.

 You should take this test if you

 Cortisol is a hormone secreted by the adrenal glands.
 Cortisol has wide-ranging effects on regulating metabolism, immune function, and the body’s response to stress.
-Unbalanced levels of cortisol can contribute to weight gain, disturbed sleep, and other adverse concerns associated with menopause.
-This test looks at cortisol levels at four different times over 24 hours.
+An abnormal level of cortisol can have an adverse effect on appetite and body weight.

 How it works